Hashdan-M/Incident-Response-Detection-with-Wazuh/README.md

 The mount attempt for **Jaime** failed with a **Permission Denied** message and the mount attempt for **Administrator** succeeded.

 #### **Step 8: Monitor Security Alerts for Mount Attempts**
-I returned the Kali to Wazuh, refreshed the security events, and searched for the rule IDs:
+I returned to Wazuh, refreshed the security events, and searched for the rule IDs:
 - **Rule ID 60122** for failed login attempts.

 <img src="https://github.com/Hashdan-M/Incident-Response-Detection-with-Wazuh/blob/ac087b0b92e75a2e7379225ac7514950f031e46a/Incident%20Response/13.PNG"/></a>